flyingforce/youtube_wechat/README.md

-# YouTube to WeChat
+# YouTube to WeChat/Telegram

-A Python application that automatically downloads videos from YouTube channels and sends them to WeChat contacts or groups.
+A Python application that automatically downloads videos from YouTube channels and sends them to WeChat contacts/groups or Telegram chats.

 ## Features